zeddee/clear-archiver/README.md

 1. Reads the Clear database from `$HOME/Library/Containers/com.realmacsoftware.clear.mac/Data/Library/Application Support/com.realmacsoftware.clear.mac/LocalTasks.sqlite`
 2. Saves data from the `tasks` and `completed_tasks` to CSV files.

+## Caveat Emptor

+`clear-archiver` runs READ-only queries on your Clear database.
+It never writes to it.

+That being said, interacting directly with a database should _always be done carefully_.
+Make a backup of your Clear database before running this application.

+The program is _unfinished_, and meant as a quick n' dirty way to get some personal tasks done (i.e. saving my Clear todo list in a text file) and as a small demo project to show how easy it is to work with the Go programming language.

 ## Requirements

 This Go application is built with: